 In the Advanced settings step, you can adjust the number of concurrent migration processes carried out at a time and the maximum size of migrated items.

 Once you finish configuring the migration job wizard, click Start on the Jobs tab to begin the migration.
 If you enabled the Scheduler option, the job will start automatically.

 You can receive reports on the progress of the migration process by email.
 The reports can be tailored to your needs.

-The reports are also available directly from the program's UI.
-This one shows the migration progress from a mailbox perspective.
+You can generate different reports directly from the program's UI.
+This one shows the migration progress of a single mailbox.